How to Protect My Horse's Legs in Cold, Wet Weather....

-As the Winter sets in and temperatures drop, the question is “ should I use breathable horse boots needed?” or should we be keeping horse's legs warm by using fluffy boots?
+As the Winter sets in and temperatures drop, the question is what type of leg protection should I use for my horse or pony?

 The Role of Hair in Keeping Warm